JeanPerriault/nut-1/README.md

 `upsmon` provides the essential feature that you expect to find in UPS monitoring software: safe shutdowns when the power fails.

 In the layered scheme of NUT software, it is a client.

 It has this separate section in the documentation since it is so important.

 You configure it by telling it about UPSes that you want to monitor in upsmon.conf.

 Each UPS can be defined as one of two possible types:

 ### Master

 This UPS supplies power to the system running `upsmon`, and this system is also responsible for shutting it down when the battery is depleted.

 This occurs after any slave systems have disconnected safely.

 If your UPS is plugged directly into a system's serial port, the `upsmon` process on that system should define that UPS as a master.

 For a typical home user, there's one computer connected to one UPS.

 That means you run a driver, `upsd`, and `upsmon` in master mode.

 ### Slave

 This UPS may supply power to the system running `upsmon`, but this system can't shut it down directly.

 Use this mode when you run multiple computers on the same UPS.

 Obviously, only one can be connected to the serial port on the UPS, and that system is the master.

 Everything else is a slave.

 For a typical home user, there's one computer connected to one UPS.
-That means you run a driver, upsd, and upsmon in master mode.
+That means you run a driver, `upsd`, and `upsmon` in master mode.

 ### Additional Information

 More information on configuring upsmon can be found in these places:

-- The linkman:upsmon[8] man page
+* The linkman:upsmon[8] man page
-- <<BigServers,Typical setups for big servers>>
+* <<BigServers,Typical setups for big servers>>
-- <<UPS_shutdown,Configuring automatic UPS shutdowns>> chapter
+* <<UPS_shutdown,Configuring automatic UPS shutdowns>> chapter
-- The stock `upsmon.conf` that comes with the package
+* The stock `upsmon.conf` that comes with the package

 ## Clients

 Clients talk to upsd over the network and do useful things with the data from the drivers.

 There are tools for command line access, and a few special clients which can be run through your web server as CGI programs.

 For more details on specific programs, refer to their man pages.

 ### upsc

 `upsc` is a simple client that will display the values of variables known to `upsd` and your UPS drivers.
 It will list every variable by default, or just one if you specify an additional argument.

 This can be useful in shell scripts for monitoring something without writing your own network code.

 `upsc` is a quick way to find out if your driver(s) and upsd are working together properly.

 Just run `upsc <ups>` to see what's going on, i.e.:

 	morbo:~$ upsc sparky@localhost
 	ambient.humidity: 035.6